wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.4.6 =
+- Added Arabic language translation to the plugin.
+The translation was submitted by Hanin Fatani.

 = 3.4.5 =
 - Added a new action hook that gets triggered when a member is added via the "Add Member" menu of admin dashboard.
 - The mailchimp addon will now add users to a list when added via the admin dashboard.